Inbibo/adonisfx_docs/docs/faq.md

 The first approach is to use the shrinkwrap deformer provided by Maya.
 This solution should produce good results for low poly geometries.

 - Create a copy of the skin geometry that will become your fascia.
 - Combine all muscle geometries into a single geometry.
-If an area is missing muscles, you can include some bone geometries along with the muscles to cover those areas.
+It may be advisable to include the bone geometries along with the muscles to avoid gaps.
 - Select the combined muscles geometry, then select the copy of the skin geometry.
 - Apply the shrinkwrap deformer and adjust its settings until the desired fascia geometry is achieved.
 - Delete the history of the fascia geometry.